CGLemon/Sayuri/bash/README.md

 # Reinforcement Learning

+Sayuri is a quite fast self-play learning system for computer Go.
+The current performance is apparently better than KataGo g104 which is one of fastest system in 2019s.
+You may see the detail [here](https://hackmd.io/@yrHb-fKBRoyrKDEKdPSDWg/HJew5OFci).

 ## Requirements

 * Be sure that you had built the engine.
 The engine should be in the ```build``` directory.
 Recommend to use the ```-DUSE_ZLIB=1``` option.